A Letter from the President

 From the Vice-President of Classical Auditions

-It's time to mark your calendars once again for the GHNATS Classical Auditions which have been scheduled for Saturday, April 14, 2012 at the Moore's School of Music at the University of Houston.
-We enjoyed a successful event last spring with 34 teachers registering 198 students.
-It was very nice to have new teachers involved in these auditions, as well as those who had returned after a hiatus.
-Also, I'd like to offer a huge "thank you" to all involved in making the auditions successful, especially those who came early to help with hospitality and set-up, those who helped coordinate the afternoon workshop with Martha Herr, those who served as runners during the finals, as well as those who judged the auditions.
+It’s time to mark your calendars once again for the GHNATS Classical Auditions which have been scheduled for Saturday, April 13, 2013 at the Moore’s School of Music at the University of Houston.
+We enjoyed a successful event last spring, and it was wonderful to see new teachers involved in these auditions, as well as those who had returned after a hiatus.
+Also, let me offer a huge “thank you” to all involved in making the auditions run so smoothly, including those who came early to help with hospitality and set-up, those who helped coordinate the afternoon workshop with Martha Herr, those who served as runners during the finals, as well as those who judged the auditions.

-For this year’s auditions, online registration will be available from Monday, January 7 thru Saturday, March 9, allowing plenty of time for teachers to make arrangements with students and gather the necessary information.
-We plan to update the website with registration forms and information by January 15, with a registration deadline of March 9.
+For this year’s auditions, online registration will be available from Monday, January 7 thru Saturday, March 9, allowing plenty of time for teachers to make arrangements with students and to gather the necessary information before schools close for spring break.
 In the months ahead, look for announcements regarding registration on our website as well as in your email.
 If you have changed your contact information, please be sure to update your email address on the membership form.

-There are a few things that I would like to bring to everyone's attention in advance of the registration process.
+There are a few things that I would like to bring to everyone’s attention in advance of the registration process.
 First, please reference the repertoire requirements for the various categories prior to selecting pieces for your students to present at the auditions.
-Specifically, note the requirement of an English art song.
-In previous years, we made exceptions to accept arias in English to fulfill this requirement, but with this advanced notice given to the membership, we will no longer stretch the interpretation of the guidelines.
-Also, there has been some discussion about the difficulty of finding different accompanists for the separate categories (High School, College/Graduate, and Adult).
-This year, we will combine the finals for high school and adult divisions, so to allow for an overlap of accompanists in those categories only.
+Also, please remember that the limit for each accompanist is ten students.
+Again this year, we will combine the finals for high school and adult divisions, in order for teachers to use the same accompanists in those categories.
 If this still results in a problem for teachers to find multiple accompanists, please contact me, as I will be happy to provide a list of accompanists in each division who have not reached the maximum of ten students.
 Lastly, please make sure to include current email information for each of your accompanists, as it make it much easier to contact them with the updated audition day information and schedules.

 Classical Auditions Chair